-Web Designers: These are responsible for creating the look and feel of a client's website.
-This career involves graphic design to communicate ideas.
-A web designer may take part in the initial planning of a site, meeting with the client to discuss ideas for the layout and organization of the site, the types of colors or images to use (photos, illustrations, videos, etc.), and other matters concerning overall graphic design.
-Sometimes, a web producer has already developed a basic concept for the web page.
+Web Designers: Are responsible for creating the look and feel of World Wide Web pages for a client's Web site.
+This involves developing a graphic design that effectively communicates the ideas being promoted by the Web site.
+A web designer may take part in the initial planning of a Web site, meeting with the client to discuss ideas for the layout and organization of the site, the types of colors or images to use (photos, illustrations, videos, etc.), and other matters concerning overall graphic design.
+Sometimes a web producer has already developed a basic concept for the web page.
 The designer creates a design that matches the producer's ideas.

 Welders: Use the process of heating and melting metal parts to join them together permanently.
-Welders construct and repair parts of cars, airplanes, ships, and sheet metal products.
-Some work at steel mills, railroad shops, and highway departments.
-Other welders are cutters, using their tools to cut metal into pieces, as required by a blueprint or design, or to cut structures into pieces to discard.
+It is used to construct and repair parts of cars, airplanes, ships, and sheet-metal products.
+Welding is also used to join beams when constructing bridges and buildings.
+Some welders work at steel mills, railroad shops, and highway departments.
+Other welders are cutters, using their tools to cut metal into pieces, as required by a blueprint or design, or to cut structures into pieces so they can be discarded.

-Zoologists: These are biological scientists who study animals.
-They observe animals in their natural habitats and in the laboratory to learn as much as possible about animal life.
+Zoologists: Are biological scientists who study animals.
+They observe animals both in their natural habitats and in the laboratory in order to learn as much as possible about animal life.
 Zoologists study the origin and development of animal species, the habits and behavior of animals, and the interaction between animals and their environment.
-They research how animal diseases develop and how traits pass from generation to generation.
+They also do research to learn how animal diseases develop and how traits are passed from generation to generation.

-College Checklist Bingo Attended test prep based mentoring test prep school or community- based mentoring scholarships on TheWashboard.ora · · Essays proofed by someone else Applied to 3 or more post-high school pathways Kept copies of all applications Earned a minimum of 3.0 GPA by the end of 11th grade Created an FSA ID Completed FAFSA or WASFA Took a career interest inventory Conducted research on 3-5 post-high school programs FREE SPACE Passed Algebra.
-Met graduation requirements Signed up for free dual credit classes Documented volunteer work Complete ACT, PSAT/NMSQT, SAT, &/or ASVAB Met standards on Smarter Balanced exams Updated HSBP Visited college campus Completed a job shadow Created a savings account Used the WSAC financial aid calculator or the Federal Student Aid Estimator Met Minimum College Admissions Standards
+College Checklist Bingo Attended test prep Took the SAT or ACT Searched for scholarships on TheWashboard.org Wrote scholarship essays Essays proofed by someone else Applied to 3 or more colleges Kept copies of all applications Earned a minimum of 3.0 GPA by end of 11th grade Got an FSA ID Completed FAFSA or WASFA Filed acceptance letters in college folder Conducted research on 3-5 postsecondary programs FREE Passed Algebra.
+Met graduation requirements Signed up for free dual credit classes Documented volunteer work Completed college and career research and inventory Met standards on Smarter Balanced exams Updated HSBP Visited college campus Completed a job shadow Created a savings account Completed FAFSA Forecaster Met Minimum College Admissions Standards